-By offering a mentored and supportive yet real-world working and learning business enterprise environment, STUDENTfacturED lets students practice concepts and skills acquired through accompanying coursework and exploit educational benefits gained through project-based learning.
+By offering a mentored and supportive yet real-world working and learning business enterprise environment, the STUDENTfacturED® program lets students practice concepts and skills acquired through accompanying coursework and exploit educational benefits gained through project-based learning.
 This training strategy is especially important to the successful and effective comprehension of quality systems and FDA regulations as they relate to the biotech manufacturing industry.
 Internships could provide this same learning opportunity, but they are not readily available because of the highly regulated nature of the biotech manufacturing work environment.
-The goal of STUDENTfacturED is to prepare students, using contextual and practical training, for jobs in biotech manufacturing companies.
+The goal of the STUDENTfacturED® enterprise is to prepare students, using contextual and practical training, for jobs in biotech manufacturing companies.

-STUDENTfacturED development and implementation is a project supported by a National Science Foundation (NSF) Advanced Technological Education (ATE) grant awarded to SLCC.
-This project is led by Vivian Ngan-Winward, who is the Principal Investigator.
-Project staff are working toward sustaining this effort using profits generated by the sale of STUDENTfacturED products.
+The STUDENTfacturED® company development and implementation is a project supported by a National Science Foundation (NSF) Advanced Technological Education (ATE) grant awarded to SLCC.
+Project staff are working toward sustaining this effort using profits generated by the sale of STUDENTfacturED® products.

 If you are interested in participating in this program please contact the mentor in your respective area of interest listed on the Contact Us web page and he/she will provide you with the information necessary to participate.